EmanAlazzam/reading-note/README.md

 * Keep the hard working you never know what the future will brings to you
 * Even if you face some problems, I'm telling you that you will find the solutions from the porblem themselfs
 * Do not lose hope.
-**And Remember Winning Doesn't Always Mean Being First.
-Winning Means You are Doing Better Than You Have Done Before.**
+**"And Remember Winning Doesn't Always Mean Being First.
+Winning Means You are Doing Better Than You Have Done Before."**

 This bage is built by Eman Alazzam, a Biomedical Engineer, My GitHub: [GitHub Pages](https://github.com/EmanAlazzam)